 Complementing his transactional practice, David is a regular counselor to companies of all sizes and across industries on the corporate and securities law aspects of being a public company.
 He routinely advises and assists boards and management in areas such as: corporate governance and fiduciary duties; SEC reporting and public disclosure; insider trading, Rule 144 and Section 16 compliance; proxy statements; stock market listing standard compliance; Sarbanes-Oxley matters; and the securities law aspects of executive and employee compensation and benefits.

-David has been named as one of The Best Lawyers in America® in the areas of Securities and Capital Markets Law and Mergers and Acquisitions Law.
+David has been named as one of The Best Lawyers in America® in the areas of Securities and Capital Markets Law, Mergers and Acquisitions Law, Corporate Compliance Law, Corporate Governance Law, Corporate Law, Securities Regulation, and Venture Capital Law.
 He was also recognized as a 2019 "Atlanta Lawyer of the Year" in the area of Securities and Capital Markets Law and a 2020 "Atlanta Lawyer of the Year" in the area of Mergers and Acquisitions Law by The Best Lawyers in America®.
 David has been recommended by Legal 500 US for Capital Markets–Debt Offerings and Mergers & Acquisitions.
 He has also been named in the "Big Deals" column of the American Lawyer and as a top "Dealmaker" by the Atlanta Business Chronicle.
 In addition, he has been recognized as a Georgia "Super Lawyer" in the areas of Securities & Corporate Finance, Mergers & Acquisitions and Business/Corporate by Super Lawyers magazine.
 In 2013 and 2014, David was recognized by Georgia Trend magazine as a 'Legal Elite' in the area of corporate bonds.
 He is a frequent speaker on securities law topics.

 Served as securities counsel to Internet Security Systems Inc. in connection with its $1.3 billion acquisition by IBM.